yunmikun2/effect/README.md

 ```

 Now your logic code can return the data struct that implements
-`Effect`, which can be checked in tests without running actual
+`Effect.Executable`, which can be checked in tests without running
-side-effect.
-You just pass this value to `Effect.execute/1` and go.
+actual side-effect.
+You just pass this value to `Effect.execute/1` and
+go.

 ```elixir
 defmodule MyApp.Add do